WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/PolynomialRegression.md

 ## Fitting Linear Regression to the dataset

-Import the LinearRehression class from Scikit learn.
+Import the LinearRegression class from Scikit learn.
 Create a variable and fit the LinearRegression object to the dataset X and y.

 ~~~ python
 from sklearn.linear_model import Linear Regression